-Over the last ten years or so, I’ve used five different planners for women.
-I used one of them for several years, one for several months, one for a couple of months, and one that I’m just getting started using right now.
+Over the last ten years, I’ve used five different planners for women.
+I used one for several years, one for several months, one for a couple of months, and one I’m just getting started using for my second year.
 The list includes The Passion Planner, The Christian Planner, Full Focus Planner, the Living Well Planner, and the Prayerful Planner.
-Some are daily planners, some weekly, and most can be ordered in different layouts, dated and undated.
-These five best planners for women for 2022 will be reviewed here.
+Some are daily planners, some are weekly, and most can be ordered in different layouts, dated and undated.
+These five best planners for women for 2023 will be reviewed here.

 The Countdown Begins…

-Our Lesson Plan goal-setting had to do with standards and learning units and what could help those sweet little students accomplish the best possible plans in a quarter or trimester’s time.
-We weren’t setting our One Word of the Year or creating Dream Boards or setting personal goals for the year.
+Our Lesson Plan goal-setting had to do with standards and learning units and what could help those sweet little students accomplish the best possible plans in a quarter or trimesters.
+We weren’t setting our One Word of the Year, creating Dream Boards, or setting personal goals for the year.
 Some teachers thought lesson planning was enjoyable, and at times it was.
-But filling out a spread in life planners can be a much more fulfilling, satisfying, creative part of the day.
+But filling out a spread in life planners can be a much more fulfilling, satisfying, and creative part of the day.

 The purpose of this post is to share some of the pros and cons of the five planners I’ve personally used and to help you decide if one might be right for you.
-Right now is actually a great time to buy a planner or calendar because most people have already gotten them and started plugging in events and setting goals.
+Now is a great time to buy a planner or calendar because most people have already gotten them and started plugging in events and setting goals.
 So sellers are trying to clear their inventory.
-If you haven’t purchased yours yet, I’ll add the links to each one and you can check out the specials.
+If you haven’t purchased yours yet, I’ll add the links to each one, and you can check out the specials.

 #5 The Full Focus Planner

 I’m just going to quickly mention this planner.
-I purchased it because it sounded like it was going to be the magic bullet to get me focused and on track to reach my goals for that year.
-It’s comprehensive, using Michael Hyatt’s full system of daily, weekly, monthly, and yearly strategies to help you reflect, become intentional with your activities and transform yourself as you follow through with everything.
+I purchased it because it sounded like it would be the magic bullet to get me focused and on track to reach my goals for that year.
+It’s comprehensive, using Michael Hyatt’s full daily, weekly, monthly, and yearly strategies to help you reflect, become intentional with your activities and transform yourself as you follow through with everything.
 (Here’s a link to his newest book Win at Work and Succeed at Life: 5 Principles to Free Yourself from the Cult of Overwork.)

 It was more than I wanted at the time.
-And, it cost more than I wanted to spend on a planner.
-The single copies start at $39.99 (for 3 months) or a full year’s subscription starting at $125.00.
+And it cost more than I wanted to spend on a planner.
+The single copies start at $36.99 to $49.99 (for three months), or a full year’s subscription starts at $99.00 and up.
 There is a range of colors and styles.
-I know people who have thrived personally and professionally using the Full Focus Planner.
-It just might be what you need to break through to success and then for you it would be one of the best planners for women for this year!
+I know several people who thrive personally and professionally using the Full Focus Planner.
+It just might be what you need to break through to success, it would be one of the best planners for women for this year!
 Check it out! https://fullfocusstore.com/

 #4 The Christian Planner

-I used the Christian Planner for a year and loved it, but really didn’t take advantage of all the features.
-This planner includes a weekly sermon notes spot as well as a weekly devotional area, daily habit trackers, and space for a vision board and bucket list to start the year and record your plans and dreams.
+I used the Christian Planner for a year and loved it, but didn’t take advantage of all the features.
+This planner includes a weekly sermon notes spot, a weekly devotional area, daily habit trackers, and space for a vision board and bucket list to start the year and record your plans and dreams.
 There’s also plenty of room for events and reflections.
-This planner isn’t uber-goal structured, which was one of the features that attracted me to it.
+This planner isn’t uber-goal-structured, which was one of the features that attracted me to it.

-It comes in several lovely colors (I purchased the Lady Lilac!), there’s also a teal, a wine red, navy blue, and black.
-You’ll find lots of white space in this planner if you love to ‘decorate’ and use your creativity with drawing, stickers, or calligraphy, etc.
+It comes in several lovely colors (I purchased the Lady Lilac!); there’s also a teal, a wine red, navy blue, and black.
+You’ll find lots of white space in this planner if you love to ‘decorate’ and use your creativity with drawing, stickers, calligraphy, etc.

 The Christian Planner is currently running a sale!
-The regular price is $34.95 (there is a leather version that’s more). https://christianplanner.com/ It is definitely one of the best planners for women around!
+The regular price is $34.95 (there is a leather version, that’s more). https://christianplanner.com/ It is one of the best planners for women around!

 #3 The Passion Planner

 I belonged to the Pash Fam for at least three years.
-The Facebook group provided lots of ideas and suggestions to create awesome ‘spreads’.
-It was fun and I have all the stickers, the washi tape (do you know what that even is?
+The Facebook group provided many ideas and suggestions to create awesome ‘spreads.’
+It was fun, and I have all the stickers, the washi tape (do you know what that even is?
 I didn’t when I first started), and the special colored pens.
-There’s a cool unique planner tote in my office that stores all those things now.
+My office has a cool, unique planner tote that stores all those things now.

 The beginning pages of the Passion Planner provided me with wonderful times of planning and dreaming and setting short-term and long-term goals.
-The monthly pages were helpful in breaking down goals, stepping out tasks, and tracking habits.
-There was room to refect and correct and more than enough empty pages in the back for creating a new tracking form or recording thoughts or anything else associated with keeping your life smooth and organized.
-Plus, if you’re a bullet journal type person, these pages are perfect for your special brand of creativity!
+The monthly pages helped break down goals, step out tasks, and track habits.
+There was room to reflect and correct and more than enough empty pages in the back for creating a new tracking form, recording thoughts, or anything else associated with keeping your life smooth and organized.
+Plus, if you’re a bullet journal-type person, these pages are perfect for your special brand of creativity!